BEST THINGS TO DO IN MANDALAY!

 You will come to an intersection along the rocky trail, one path leading down to the left and the other path up to the right.
 Take the path down to the left for a 2-minute hike down to the main swimming area at Dee Doke Waterfall.
 The other trail leads up to the blue lagoons which I will mention further down in this blog post.

 I hiked back to the intersection on the trail and then took the path that leads off to the right.
-It is a further 5-10 minute hike to the blue lagoons at the top of the valley.
+It is a further 5 to 10 minute hike to the blue lagoons at the top of the valley.

 #3 KUTHODAW PAGODA